mo-zd/ChemoAI/README.md

 ![logo](https://user-images.githubusercontent.com/91246296/227485787-44eaadd4-3a78-4cc9-b881-e49920537866.jpg)

-ChemoAI is a virtual drug design assistant that allows users to input a molecule name or SMILES format and retrieve drug properties, such as **target disease**, **molecular weight**, **pharmacokinetic profile**, and **toxicity**.
+ChemoAI is a virtual drug design assistant that allows users to input a molecule name or SMILES format and retrieve drug properties, such as target disease, molecular weight, pharmacokinetic profile, and toxicity.
 The app uses the OpenAI API to generate drug properties based on user input and provides a user-friendly interface for accessing this information.

+### Follow-Up Prompts
+ChemoAI now includes a new feature of follow-up prompts, which provides users with additional information and options based on their input.
+For example, if a user searches for a particular drug, the app may suggest follow-up prompts related to managing common side effects, learning about clinical trials, or exploring alternative treatments.

 ## Installation